sharuman/movie-portal/README.md

 5. create `import` folder in the root directory and place the `.csv` files of _step 0_ in it
 6. update the paths in the `.env` file accordingly
 7. `docker exec django-container python manage.py import_movies`.
 Pass `--flush` option to empty movies app db tables (except user table).
+	The import_movies function imports by default only a max of 1000 rows per csv.
+To change the number of imported rows, pass the option -max_rows X where X is your desired maximum number of rows
 8. Create [The Movie Database API](https://developers.themoviedb.org/3/getting-started/introduction).
 This api key is needed to show movies' posters.
 Update the `.env` file accordingly.
 9. `docker exec django-container python manage.py get_movie_posters`.
 The posters will be saved in `static/images/posters` directory.